StacieL/doc/docs/SectionTAB-formsSection.md

 <div class = "tips">
 <b>TIP:</b>

-Want to change your list or detail form template?
+Want to change the template for your list or detail form?

-Field types are automatically recognized and saved depending on the template and field types selected.
+Field types are automatically recognized, saved, and placed in the appropriate areas for you (depending on the template and field types) when you change templates.
 </div>